michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0013.md

 - v: become worse or disintegrate
 - v: grow worse
 ### Family
-deteriorate: deteriorated, deteriorates, deteriorating, deterioration+;deterioration: deteriorations
+- deteriorate: deteriorated, deteriorates, deteriorating, deterioration+
+- deterioration: deteriorations
 ### Examples
 - In the summer of 2015 the situation deteriorated further still.
 - The last several letters deteriorated in the late 1940s, and the part that remained was restored in 1978.